MuscleMap/MuscleMap/docs/index.md

     <div class="mm-card">
       <h3>Integrates in pipelines</h3>
       <p>
-        Command line tools and a GUI so you can both batch-process large cohorts and inspect individual cases for quality control.
+        Github GUI and Slicer extension so you can easily run MuscleMap and/or inspect individual cases for quality control.
       </p>
     </div>